University of Michigan, J.D., 1989

 - Corporate law

 Catherine represents clients across a broad spectrum of industries, including municipalities and other governmental entities, nonprofit organizations, banking and financial services, education, health care, housing and closely held companies.
 She has significant experience working with 501(c)(3) organizations, including representing nonprofit borrowers in tax-exempt and conventional financing of multifamily housing, senior housing, skilled nursing facilities and various community facilities.
-In addition, she works as bond counsel, underwriter’s counsel, borrower’s counsel, 501(c)(3) counsel, trustee’s counsel, and credit enhancement provider’s counsel on bond transactions that include housing, hospitals, charter schools, small issue manufacturing, 501(c)(3) organizations, revolving fund loan programs and tribal financing.
+In addition, she works as bond counsel, underwriter’s counsel, borrower’s counsel, 501(c)(3) counsel, lender's counsel, trustee’s counsel, and credit enhancement provider’s counsel on bond transactions that include housing, hospitals, charter schools, small issue manufacturing, 501(c)(3) organizations, revolving fund loan programs and tribal financing.

 Catherine also advises small businesses and nonprofit corporations on general corporate matters and governance issues and her pro bono work includes the provision of general corporate services to several small 501(c)(3) organizations.